OctopusDeployLabs/SpaceCloner/README.md

 Issues, bugs, and feature requests will not be accepted.
 As stated earlier, this repository is [licensed](license) under the Apache license.
 You are free to fork the repository and fix any issues or add any features you think is useful.

-The Customer Success team plans on keeping this script up to date with the latest version of Octopus Deploy.
+The Octopus Advisory Team plans on keeping this script up to date with the latest version of Octopus Deploy.
 If you do fork this repo, you might want to keep up to date on the latest changes.

 ## Pull Requests